I feel like I’m a magnet for “medical horror stories.”

-For example, here’s one plea put out by a conscious and compassionate Facebook friend:
+For example, here’s a recent plea from a Facebook friend:

 What I want to know is, how would someone go about lodging a formal complaint about the unauthorized (and unethical) transfer to a substandard facility with inadequate care?

-Or can they “punish” someone for their lifestyle choices like this?
+Can they “punish” him for his lifestyle choices like this?
 I mean, regardless of his personality, doesn’t he deserve the dignity of following the system of health care he believes in?

 And then, even if we could get justice in this situation, the biggest question is, how does a person, who doesn’t want to get gobbled up by the “system” of hospitals, etc, actually GET HELP?

-What we need to consider is how can we best get this person the care that he needs, and at the same time protect him from potential harm from what seems like such an inhumane corporate health care process.
-The most important factor is protection of this person’s emotional and psychological state.
-We must eliminate stress as much as possible.
+What we need to consider is, how can we best get this person the care that he needs, and at the same time protect him from potential harm?

 1. The system cannot be confronted

-The system, from the drug companies to the medical staff to the political and legal structures that are funded by and protective of it, is 100% founded on the principle that it is the one and only right way to go.
+The system, from the drug companies to the health professionals to the political and legal structures that are funded by and protective of it, is 100% founded on the principle that it is the one and only right way to go.

-My suggestion is, do not waste energy filing a complaint.
-You won’t justice from the system by filing a complaint or even by a legal action, because the system believes that you are in the wrong.
+It’s a waste of precious energy filing a complaint.
+You won’t get justice this way, because the system believes that you are in the wrong.

 Chalk it up as a learning experience, put that energy into personal support for the one who needs it, and then, if you’re still angry, help make the system obsolete by supporting others who find themselves in this type of situation.